LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 .. member:: string->endsWith(find, case::boolean)
 .. member:: string->endsWith(find::string, -case::boolean= ?)

-   This method takes a parameter that specifies a string to compare with the end of the string object value.
+   Takes a parameter that specifies a string to compare with the end of the string object value.
 It returns "true" if it matches the end, otherwise it will return "false".

    By default, string matching is not case-sensitive unless the optional ``-case`` parameter is passed to the method.

 .. member:: string->getPropertyValue(p0::integer, p1::integer)

-   This method takes a parameter that specifies the position of the character to inspect and a second parameter that specifies a Unicode property.
+   Takes a parameter that specifies the position of the character to inspect and a second parameter that specifies a Unicode property.
 It returns the Unicode property value for the indicated character and property.
 Unicode properties are defined in the `Unicode Character Database`_ (UCD) and `Unicode Technical Reports`_ (UTR).

    Lasso defines many methods that return values for these Unicode property names.
 All of these values have the ``UCHAR_`` prefix.

 .. member:: string->hasBinaryProperty(p0::integer, p1::integer)

-   This method takes a parameter that specifies the position of the character to inspect and a second parameter that specifies a Unicode property.
+   Takes a parameter that specifies the position of the character to inspect and a second parameter that specifies a Unicode property.
 It returns "true" if the specified character has the specified property, otherwise it returns "false".

 Find the Length of a String